awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

         partition_meta.json
         user.txt

-Now there are a few directories containing partitioned graph ready for training and inference.
+There are a few directories containing partitioned graph ready for training and inference.

 * ``metadata.json``: This file contains metadata about the distributed DGL graph.
 The files under ``dist_graph`` should be ready for the training/inference pipeline.

-* ``part0``: As we only specify 1 partition in the previous command, so we only have one part here.
+* ``part0``: As we only specify 1 partition in the previous command, so we only have one part folder here.
-There are five kinds of data here:
+There are five data here:
-    * ``edge_feat.dgl``: The partitioned edge features for part 0 stored in binary format.
+    * ``edge_feat.dgl``: The edge features for part 0 stored in binary format.
     * ``graph.dgl``: The graph structure data for part 0 stored in binary format.
     * ``node_feat.dgl``: The node features data for part 0 stored in binary format.
-    * ``orig_eids.dgl``: The mapping for edges between raw edge IDs and graph's edge IDs.
+    * ``orig_eids.dgl``: The mapping for edges between raw edge IDs and the partitioned graph edge IDs.
-    * ``orig_nids.dgl``: The mapping for nodes between raw node IDs and graph's node IDs.
+    * ``orig_nids.dgl``: The mapping for nodes between raw node IDs and the partitioned graph node IDs.

-* ``partition_assignment``: This directory should contain different partition results for different node types, the results can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_
+``partition_assignment``: This directory contains different partition results for different node types, the results can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_

 .. rubric:: Footnotes